 - data\file (str) The path to the data file you want to read. - dataformat (dataformat dict) A valid dataformat dict.
-See online documentation for more details. - sample\list (array-like) A list of strings that will be used to name the individual files. - analyte (str) The analyte that autorange uses to identify ablations.
+See online documentation for more details. - sample\list (array-like) A list of strings that will be used to name the individual files.
+One sample name can contain a 'wildcard' character '+' or '\'.
+If we find more ablations than the number of names in sample\list, we'll expand this wildcard to name each unlabelled ablation.
+If the wildcard is '+' the ablations are given unique numbered names and split up into separate files, whereas for '\' the ablations are given the same and saved into a single file.
+One one sample name can contain a wildcard. - analyte (str) The analyte that autorange uses to identify ablations.
 Can be any valid analyte in the data.
-Defaults to 'total\counts'. - savedir (str) The directory to save the data in.
-Defaults to the name of the data\file, appended with '\split'. - srm id (str) If given, all file names containing srm id will be replaced with srm id. - \\autorange\args Additional arguments passed to la.processes.autorange used for identifying ablations.
+Defaults to 'total counts'. - savedir (str) The directory to save the data in.
+Defaults to the name of the data\file, appended with '\split'. - srm\id (str) If given, all file names containing srm\id will be replaced with srm\id. - passthrough (bool) If False data are saved, if True data are yielded in correct format for loading by latools.analyse object. - \\autorange\args Additional arguments passed to la.processes.autorange used for identifying ablations.